EventGhost/EventGhost/docs/source/eg/eg.rst

 .. attribute:: globals

-    :class:`eg.Bunch` instance, that holds all global variables used by PythonCommand actions.
+    Namespace, that holds all global variables used by PythonCommand actions.
 PythonScripts (and all other code) can access these globals through :obj:`eg.globals`.